clulab/releases/lrec2022-bird/code/path_extraction/README.md

-The path extraction phase have several stesp that must be run sequentially.
+The path extraction phase have several steps that must be run sequentially.
 The details of each step is as follows:

 - step 0: Some of the sentences in the corpus don't end with any kind of punctuations.
 In order for Stanford NLP parser to be able to make a distinction between separate sentences, a period character (.) is added to the end of the sentences that are not punctuated.